-Laura Baumanis, Partner specialising in criminal defence
+Partner specialising in

-Laura joined Olliers in 2005 and qualified as a solicitor in 2008.
-She is an outstanding Magistrates’ Court advocate and appears in courts across the country on a regular basis representing the best interests of her clients.
-Laura is an experienced Crown Court litigator with a specialism in defending allegations of domestic abuse and sexual offences.
-She also specialises in pre-charge and police interview representation and prides herself on achieving the best possible outcome for her clients.
+She is also an outstanding Magistrates’ Court advocate and appears in courts across the country on a regular basis representing the best interests of her clients.
+Laura is an experienced Crown Court litigator with a specialism in defending allegations of domestic abuse and sexual offences

 Since joining the firm, Laura has worked on a number of serious criminal cases which, of note, include high profile human trafficking cases, murders and many conspiracies to supply drugs.
-Laura now specialises in the defence of those under investigation, particularly for offences of a sexual nature.

 Pre-charge representation during criminal investigations